Translate:

 I will be there for you every step of your healing journey.
 Your journey may include feeling safe again, identifying and expressing your feelings, sharing your strengths and learning new coping skills, telling your personal story, and making closer connections with others.

-I know how important it is to offer office, virtual, texting, and phone counseling.
-I offer choices.
+I know how important it is to offer office, facetime, whatsapp, texting, and phone counseling.
+I offer choices, but there may be a risk to confidentiality.

 Depression, fear, and anxiety are some of the most common and uncomfortable emotions that children, teens and adults may experience at some point in their lives.
 Through sand play therapy, children, teens and adults may recover motivation, perspective, and joy that they once had in their lives.